dagger/dagger/docs/install.md

 sudo mv ./bin/dagger /usr/local/bin
 ```

-> :bulb: Verify the installation with `dagger version`.

-## Option 3: Manually fetch the latest binary release from Github
+## Option 3: Download a binary release

 Open your web browser to [the latest release](https://github.com/dagger/dagger/releases/latest).

 From the **assets** section, download the archive corresponding to your OS and Arch.

-> :bulb: Verify the installation with `dagger version`.

-## Option 4: Compile from source
+## Option 4: Install from source

 You will need [Go](https://golang.org) version 1.16 or later.